ashwintr303/hpsc-utils/doc/README.md

     $ screen -r hpsc-0-hpps

-Please do read the instructions below for other target configuration profiles available (boot from non-volatile memory, boot Yocto Linux, etc), for how to run on other Linux distributions, including without root acccess, and other important information.
+Please do read the instructions below for how to run on other Linux distributions, including without root acccess, how to run in other target HW emulators, how to boot into other target configurations (e.g., boot from non-volatile memory, boot Yocto Linux, etc), and other important information.

 Configure the environment
 =========================